graemetlloyd/ProjectWhalehead/Outline.md

 This is largely expected: the Bayesian posterior sample encompasses all trees sampled in the analysis (typically thinned by some proportion as they are exported from the tree estimation software).
 The set of most parsimonious trees contains a sample of the best trees according to an optimality criterion (fewest implied evolutionary steps).
 Assuming both estimation criteria are using the same data to sample the same treespace, we would expect that averaging among the best trees should produce better stratigraphic congruence.
-However, looking across all the datasets, only a slight improvement is seen from this biased averaging (Table S1, Sansom et al. Fig. 1).
+However, looking across all the datasets, only a slight improvement is seen from this biased averaging (Table S1, Sansom et al. 2018, their Fig. 1).

 Which analytical method produces better stratigraphic congruence is the wrong question.
 A better question to ask may be "How can researchers explore and quantify variation in their sets of solutions?".
 Here we argue a key but underappreciated visualization tool (treespace) may be especially useful.
 Implementations of such tools have been in place for well over a decade (Hillis et al. 2005), but we are unaware of them being used in any published analysis of samples of trees produced from morphological data.
 We also note that we see many different "kinds" of treespace across the data sets examined here.
-For example, single or multiple-tree islands, smooth or volatile gradients of straigraphic congruence, parsimony samples enveloped by Bayesian samples, or parsimony and Bayesian samples occupying different parts of the space.
+For example, single or multiple-tree islands, smooth or volatile gradients of stratigraphic congruence, parsimony samples enveloped by Bayesian samples, or parsimony and Bayesian samples occupying separate parts of the space.

+# Graeme's alternate conclusion

+In this manuscript we have shown that "parsimony versus Bayesian" comparisons do not have a simple outcome that is consistent across all empirical data sets.
+Instead, we present a modified version of an underutilised set of tools already available in the R programming language that can better help workers visualise and understand large posterior samples, either on their own or in the context of maximum parsimony trees.
+In particular, we urge the exploitation of treespace visualisations to better understand the output from phylogenetic inference.
+We show that these tools reveal a huge variety of outcomes in the occupation, shape and landscape of such spaces.
+It is out expectation that increased application of these approaches will reveal new and interesting

 # Conclusion

-In writing this manuscript we have shown that "parsimony versus Bayesian" is

-it was not our goal to settle the  argument, rather it is to present am underutilised set of tools already available in the R programming language that can better help .

-Test (@fenner2012a).

 In writing this manuscript, we used and modified a set of tools already available in the R programming language.
 These tools, such as the package `RWTY`, enabled us to read in many large posterior samples, and to calculate treespace plots across 128 empirical datasets.